-Universitat de Lleida Trampolí Tecnològic
+Universitat de Lleida

 Collaboration Opportunity: Available to license.
-Contact: University of Lleida - Tech Transfer Office trampoli@oficinardi.udl.cat graminisiscapableofinhibitingthegrowthoffoodbornehumanpathogenssuchsasSalmonella,ListeriamonocytogenesandEscherichiacoli0157:H7fresh-cutfruit.
+Contact: University of Lleida - Tech Transfer Office trampoli@oficinardi.udl.cat inhibiting the growth of foodborne human pathogens suchs as Salmonella, Listeria monocytogenes and Escherichia coli O157:H7 in fresh-cut fruit.

-Summary: A research at the University of Lleida has develop a new microorganism with demonstrated biopreservative activity.
-The strain CPA-7 of Pseudomonas pathogens, ensures food safety and maintains the product quality throughout the product shelf-life by means of an easy-friendly method.
+Summary: A research at the University of Lleida has developed a new microorganism with demonstrated biopreservative activity.
+The strain CPA-7 of Pseudomonas graminis is capable of pathogens, ensures food safety and maintains the product quality throughout the product shelf-life by means of an user-friendly method.

-The use of the proposed technology prevents the development of food-borne
+The proposed technology prevents the development of main food-borne human

-This technology is an alternative to chemical methods resulting in a more profitable preservation method from both environmental and economical point of view, while it does not requires large additional investments.
+This solution is a complementary strategy to existing chemical methods and results in a more profitable preservation method from both environmental and economical point of view, while it does not requires large additional investments.